-Reliability in Azure Cognitive Search
+Reliability in Azure AI Search

-Across Azure, reliability means maintaining resiliency and availability if there's a service outage or degradation.
-In Cognitive Search, reliability is achieved when you:
+Across Azure, reliability means resiliency and availability if there's a service outage or degradation.
+In Azure AI Search, reliability can be achieved within a single service or through multiple search services in separate regions.

 High availability